milos-simic/neural-normality/README.md

-# Testing for Normaity with Neural Networks
+# Testing for Normality with Neural Networks

 This is the code and data repository for the paper ["Testing for Normality with Neural Networks"](https://arxiv.org/abs/2009.13831).